latex3/babel/docs/guides/locale-hindi.md

 _Only luatex_.
 The transform `punctuation.space` inserts a space before
 the following four characters: `!?:;`.

+The transform `danda.nobreak` prevents a line break before a danda or double danda if there is a space.

 ## Transliterations

 _Only luatex_.
 There is a transform (`transliteration.hk`) for the Harvard-Kyoto